ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 :dp:`fls_2Y1Dpw5ZEqT3`
-:dt:`Definition site hygiene`, which resolves to the :s:`MacroRulesDeclaration` site. :t:`Identifier` with :t:`definition site hygiene` cannot reference the environment of the :s:`MacroRulesDeclaration`, cannot be referenced by the environment of a :s:`MacroInvocation`, and are considered :dt:`hygienic`.
+:dt:`Definition site hygiene` is a type of :t:`hygiene` which resolves to the :s:`MacroRulesDeclaration` site. :t:`[Identifier]s` with :t:`definition site hygiene` cannot reference the environment of the :s:`MacroRulesDeclaration`, cannot be referenced by the environment of a :s:`MacroInvocation`, and are considered :t:`hygienic`.

 .. _fls_127n1n5ssk2b: